-For the past few years, I've been working on a book about how to cook in a wok.* In the past, I've written about how the greatest barrier between a home cook and good wok-cooking is equipment: a Western home range simply doesn't have the heat output that a restaurant-style wok burner has, which leads to fundamentally different flavors in stir-fried dishes.
+For the past few years, I've been working on a book about how to cook in a wok (which is now available).
+In the past, I've written about how the greatest barrier between a home cook and good wok-cooking is equipment.
+A Western home range simply doesn't have the heat output that a restaurant-style wok burner has, which leads to fundamentally different flavors in stir-fried dishes.
 A lot of the research and testing I've been doing for the book has focused on ways to overcome this barrier.

-Luckily, if you've got a bit of outdoor space, a propane tank, and a bit of cash to spend, true restaurant-style stir-frying is within your grasp.
+Luckily, if you have a bit of outdoor space, a propane tank, and a bit of cash to spend, true restaurant-style stir-frying is within your grasp.
 Here are my recommendations.

-The Best Outdoor Wok Burner for Restaurant-Style Cooking: Powerflamer 160EI
+The Best Outdoor Wok Burner for Restaurant-Style Cooking

 The Powerflamer 160EI from Outdoorstirfry.com was the clear winner in my testing.
-It features a 20psi regulator that delivers a maximum hourly BTU output of 160k—more than ample for even a banquet-sized portion of fried rice or noodles—a burner ring that delivers maximum heat to the center of the wok (where it should go), a wok ring with a built-in heat guard to keep your hands (relatively) cool, and most importantly, a pilot that can be left on, and a gas-flow adjustment valve at the burner-end of the gas line, allowing you to adjust your flame dynamically as you cook without having to walk over to the propane tank.
+It features a 20psi regulator that delivers a maximum hourly BTU output of 160k (more than ample for even a banquet-sized portion of fried rice or noodles), a burner ring that delivers maximum heat to the center of the wok (where it should go), a wok ring with a built-in heat guard to keep your hands (relatively) cool, and most importantly, a pilot that can be left on.
+It also has a gas-flow adjustment valve at the burner end of the gas line, allowing you to adjust your flame dynamically as you cook without having to walk over to the propane tank.

 The construction on this one is, let's say, "industrial chic."
 It's not much more than a restaurant-grade burner with a few parts welded onto it and a ring to rest your wok on, but if restaurant-style cooking is what you're after, restaurant equipment is what you need.

-The Most Portable Outdoor Wok Burner That Still Performs Well: Eastman Outdoors Burner
+The Most Portable Outdoor Wok Burner That Still Performs Well

 The Criteria: What We Look for in a Great Wok Burner

 For my testing, I was interested in gauging exactly how much energy each burner could transfer to the wok (as opposed to the total energy output of the burner), design elements that were suited or unsuited for wok cooking, ease of use, safety, and stability.
-To do this, I conducted five different tests: heating water to gauge efficiency; very simple egg-fried rice to taste for wok hei; a few recipes that rely on velveting or "passing through" oil (beef chow fun and sweet and sour chicken*); an extra-large batch of lo mein to push capacity to the max; and, to test versatility, a paella.
+To do this, I conducted five tests: heating water to gauge efficiency, very simple egg-fried rice to taste for wok hei, a few recipes that rely on velveting or "passing through" oil (beef chow fun and sweet and sour pork), an extra-large batch of lo mein to push capacity to the max, and, to test versatility, a paella.